The Beach Boys Today!: Retrospective assessments

-Impact and influence
+Impact and legacy

 With Today!, the Beach Boys established themselves as album artists rather than just a singles band.
 Schinder credited its "suite-like structure" with presenting "an early manifestation of the rock album format being used to make a cohesive artistic statement – an idea that Brian would soon explore more fully."
-Bolin similarly recognized it as the band's "first flirtation with the album-as-art form."
-In Perone's belief, Today! began the reciprocal chain of influence between the Beatles and the Beach Boys, inspiring "at least" part of the Beatles' Rubber Soul (1965), which in turn inspired Pet Sounds.
+Bolin similarly recognized it as the band's "first flirtation with the album-as-art form.
+Journalist Paul Lester writes that the album "set new standards for rock", while Interrante echoes that its "intricate and sophisticated music ... brought the group, and pop music in general to a new place."